 Sidelights are those long, thin windows that are found on the sides of the front door in Detroit homes.
-Finding the right window treatment for sidelight windows is especially important for a couple of reasons.
+Getting the right window treatment for sidelight windows is particularly important for a couple of reasons.
 First, sidelights are a focal point of your house, as most people's eyes are naturally drawn to the front door of the house.
-Second, people–from the mail carrier to guests to door-to-door salesmen–are going to see them up close, which makes a fantastic window treatment that much more important to ensure you maintain your privacy.
+Second, people–from the mail carrier to guests to door-to-door salesmen–are going to see them up close, which makes a fantastic window treatment that much more important to ensure you keep your privacy.

 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
-Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.
+Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also the easiest window treatment to get customized for tall, thin sidelight windows.

 French doors are a typical sight opening up to decks or patios.
 French doors are hinged double doors, usually with big glass panes, so Detroit homeowners have a great opportunity to improve their style and light control.
-French doors open and shut a lot throughout the day, so they should have a resilient window treatment that will still let you regulate the amount of light you let into your home.
+French doors open and shut a lot, so they need a resilient window treatment that will still let you regulate the amount of light you let into your home.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
-As they’re able to be installed directly onto the window and are very damage-resistant, shutters are the perfect partner for French doors.
-Their timeless looks and energy-efficiency are extra perks for your French door.
+As they’re able to be installed directly onto the window and are very resilient, shutters are the perfect partner for French doors.
+Their timeless looks and energy-efficiency are also bonuses for your French door.